• Menu

 The best bet for beaches near Cancun with no seaweed is to head to the island of Isla Mujeres or to the leeward coast of Cozumel by ferry.

-Another option is to try Playa Mujeres north of Cancun or Coral Beach.
-This small beach stretches along the northern shores of what’s known as Punta Cancun or the most northerly point of the Cancun Hotel Zone.
+Also on the mainland, Coral Beach stretches along the northern shores of what’s known as Punta Cancun or the most northerly point of the Cancun Hotel Zone.

-The public beach occasionally gets hit by seaweed but usually it’s nothing that is overly bothersome.
+This public beach occasionally gets hit by seaweed but usually it’s nothing major.

-Next door at the Grand Fiesta Americana Coral Beach Cancun Resort & Spa, the private beach is often completely clear of sargassum and features powder soft white sands and clear turquoise waters.
+Next door at the Grand Fiesta Americana Coral Beach Cancun Resort & Spa, the private beach is often completely clear of sargassum.
+It features powder soft white sands and clear turquoise waters.

 It is usually protected from seaweed by nearby Isla Mujeres.
 However wind and ocean currents can change and seaweed conditions at Grand Fiesta Americana Coral Beach Cancun can change quickly.